isomerpages/moe-greendalepri/_useful-links/FAQs.md

 **3\.
 Does the school offer Higher Mother Tongue?**

-The school offers Higher Mother Tongue from Primary 5 onwards.
-Our pupils who have demonstrated the interest and required competency in their Mother Tongue would be offered by the school to do Higher Mother Tongue.
+Our school offers Higher Mother Tongue lessons from Primary 3 onwards.
+Students who have demonstrated the interest and required competency in their Mother Tongue would be offered by the school to do Higher Mother Tongue.

+At the end of Primary 4, the school will recommend the subject combination that is most suitable for them in Primary 5.
+Based on your child's Mother Tongue Language results, these subjects may include Higher Mother Tongue Language in one of the official languages.

 **4\.
 Why are there construction activities taking place in the school?**